Alcohol and Driving

 When you are relicensed you will get back the same type of licence you had previously.
 If you have not held a licence in the last five years you must pass a road law and driving test to regain your licence.

 A Z restriction (restricted to Zero BAC when driving), is imposed on all full licence holders for three years where a court order is required.

 The reissue requirements for car and motorcycle learner permit applicants are the same as for licence holders.

 Once your car or motorcycle learner permit is issued it must be held for a minimum period of time before you can apply for your licence.
 The minimum period of time is three months for a motorcycle.
 For a car it is six months (if you are under 25) or three months (if you are 25 or older).

-If you do not complete a course within 3 months of being notified, your licence or permit will be cancelled and you will not be able to obtain a licence or permit until you have completed a course.
+If you do not complete a program within 3 months of being notified, your licence or permit will be cancelled and you will not be able to obtain a licence or permit until you have completed a program.

 Obtaining a record of your convictions

-Education course providers and courts may require you to provide a record of your convictions.
+Education program providers and courts may require you to provide a record of your convictions.